qaecology/wiki_public/README.md

-# testwiki
+# QAEco test wiki

-a test run of a wiki for QAEco
+This repository is only here to host the [QAEco (test) wiki](https://github.com/goldingn/testwiki/wiki)